Jump to:

 Sleep21

-EMG/NCV 22, 23, 24 Aging motor and sensory peripheral nerves show loss of neurons.
-These changes result in slowed nerve conduction velocities, and decreased action potential amplitudes.
+Aging motor and sensory peripheral nerves show loss of both myelinated and unmyelinated neurons.
+These changes result in increased latencies, slowed nerve conduction velocities, and decreased action potential amplitudes (SNAPs and CMAPs) and longer F wave latency.
 Nerve conduction velocities decrease by 0.5-4.0 m/s per decade in persons over age 60 years old; action potential amplitude may decrease by as much as 50% by age 70 years old.24 Due to anterior horn cell loss, with reinnervation, aging motor unit action potentials (MUAPs) have longer durations, more phases, and lower amplitudes than in younger adults.

 Care of older adults may be enhanced by implementing the following suggestions:

-3. Vision: provide adequate lighting without glare, identify potential environmental hazards (i.e. stairs) with high-contrast visual cues.14
+• Vision: provide adequate lighting without glare, identify potential environmental hazards (i.e. stairs) with high-contrast visual cues.14 Reduce clutter.

-4. Hearing: provide quiet environments for conversation, present spoken information slowly and clearly, position listeners so they can see the speaker’s face and lips, and encourage hearing aid use as appropriate.
-However, hearing aids will not assist with auditory processing, given its relationship to aging changes in the central nervous system.
+• Hearing: provide quiet environments for conversation, present spoken information slowly and clearly, position listeners so they can see the speaker’s face and lips and encourage hearing aid use as appropriate.
+However, hearing aids will not assist with central auditory processing related to aging changes in the central nervous system.

-6. Falls risk, posture and gait changes: include exercise in the prevention or treatment plan.
-Options include specific balance exercises, aerobic and resistance training. tai chi and/or function-based exercises.
-27
+• Falls risk, posture, joint contractures, and gait changes: include exercise in the prevention or treatment plan.
+Options include specific balance exercises, aerobic and resistance training. tai chi and/or function-based exercises.27 Stretching of the hip and knee flexor muscles should be considered if needed.

-Additionally, in order to evaluate and follow an older adult’s motor function and balance, a number of standardized assessment tools are available for use in the clinic.
+To evaluate and follow an older adult’s motor function and balance, a number of standardized assessment tools exist.
 Such tools include the 6 Minute Walk Test, the Timed Up and Go test, and the Berg Balance Assessment (Rehabmeasures.org).

 The extreme complexity of the nervous system leaves much that is yet to be studied.
-New technology (functional MRI, positron emission tomography, etc.) enables new accessibility to non-invasive and quantitative study of anatomic and physiological parameters in the human brain.
-Findings to date appear to show re-organization of some brain networks with aging, which may be related to maintenance of cognitive functions.28 Such techniques may not only provide additional knowledge about normal neurologic function, but could also potentially provide data to allow for earlier diagnosis of neurologic disease, thereby assisting in the provision of early therapies.
+Imaging technologies like functional MRI, positron emission tomography show re-organization of some brain networks with aging, which may be related to maintenance of cognitive functions.28 Such techniques may not only provide additional knowledge about normal neurologic function but could also potentially provide data to allow for earlier diagnosis of neurologic disease, thereby assisting in the provision of early therapies.
+PET brain scan is already used for diagnosis of dementing illness especially FDG PET studies looking at glucose metabolism.
+Radiotracer amyloid PET studies binding beta amyloid can be used for earlier diagnosis of Alzheimer’s disease.42

 The relationship between exercise, physical fitness, and cognition is a new and growing area of study.
-Quantitative MRI techniques have documented increased gray matter volumes in pre-frontal cortex and hippocampus in individuals who are at least moderately physically active.30 However, the relationships between cortical volume and cognitive function are just beginning to be understood.
-Much more research is necessary before firm conclusions can be reached about the contribution of exercise to cognitive health in aging.
+Quantitative MRI techniques have documented increased gray matter volumes in pre-frontal cortex and hippocampus in individuals who are at least moderately physically active.30 Early evidence suggest positive effect on executive functions especially with mild to moderate exercise programs.
+Exact mechanisms are unclear and much more research is necessary before firm conclusions can be reached.

-Fatigue in older adults is another topic that merits further study.31 Fatigue is a common complaint in the geriatric population, and oftentimes an etiology is not easily determined.
-Treatment therefore is difficult.
-Greater understanding of fatigue in aging may assist in decreasing morbidity.
+Fatigue in older adults is a common complaint that merits further study.31 Often an etiology is not easily determined.
+Greater understanding of fatigue in aging may assist in treatment and decreasing morbidity.

 References